 |Lowest Recommended Age:||Middle School|

-|MPAA Rating:||Rated PG for thematic material including images of suffering|
+|MPAA Rating:||Rated PG for thematic content including peril|

-|Date Released to Theaters:||May 18, 2018|
+|Date Released to Theaters:||April 17, 2019|